2023 Canadian wildfires: High Level Forest Area

 Two fires that were out of control in the High Level Forest Area were active on 15 May.

-HWF-036, named the Long Lake Fire, is a rapidly growing fire classified as out of control.
-It is the largest fire in the province during the 2023 wildfire season, currently having an active burning area of 108402 ha.
+HWF-036, named the Long Lake Fire, was a rapidly growing fire classified as out of control.
+It was the largest fire in the province during the 2023 wildfire season, having an active burning area of 108402 ha.
 It was started just south of the Rainbow Lake Airport and initially grew to the northwest.
 However, due to multiple wind shifts over the following week, the fire began to spread in an eastward direction.
 On May 13, the fire made a 25-kilometre run towards the community of Chateh.
 This also resulted in Rainbow Lake being surrounded in all directions by the wildfire, as well as power and cell service being cut off.
-Alberta Wildfire, the Rainbow Lake Fire Department and other fire crews from Alaska and Ontario are working together to prevent the growth of the fire.
+Alberta Wildfire, the Rainbow Lake Fire Department and other fire crews from Alaska and Ontario worked together to prevent the growth of the fire.
 They deployed 83 firefighters, four helicopters and other heavy equipment by May 15.

 HWF-030, named the Paskwa Fire, was another out-of-control fire that spread eastward due to extreme conditions.
 It reached an active burning area of 35285 ha.
 It was within the community of Fox Lake, and was 13 kilometres from the community of Garden River.
 The fire remained south of the Peace River.
 The extreme weather conditions made it hard for firefighters and aircraft to assist the fire.
 76 firefighters and 13 helicopters were deployed as well as heavy equipment.
 A state of local emergency was declared for Fox Lake, followed by an evacuation order on May 3.
 An evacuation alert for Garden River was issued on May 13.
 Over 100 structures were destroyed in Fox Lake as of May 11.

 HWF-042 was under control at 181 ha on May 6.
 It was 1 km north of the Highway 88 bridge over the Peace River.
 Highway 88 was closed on the afternoon of May 6 until one lane was opened later that day.
 Twelve firefighters and seven helicopters, heavy equipment and airtankers worked to prevent the fire from spreading further.